JCMexplains/writing-for-success-2023/textbook.md

 #### Exercise 4

+Each numbered item below contains one fragment and one independent clause.

-Copy these sentences onto your own sheet of paper and circle the fragments.
+Copy each item onto your own sheet of paper and circle the fragment.
 Then combine the fragment with the independent clause to create a complete sentence.

 1. Working without taking a break.
 We try to get as much work done as